daquigley4/strengthinnumbers/README.md

 Heroku was not able to install all our bower components, specifically the d3 and angular-nvd3 libraries.
 We had to replace the script paths in our index page with URLs to their respective CDNs.

 #### Technologies Used:
-- HTML5, CSS3, JavaScript, MongoDB, Express.js, Angular.js, Node.js, D3.js, Angular-nvD3.js, Bootstrap, Heroku, mLaB
+- HTML5, CSS3, JavaScript, MongoDB, Express.js, Angular.js, Node.js, D3.js, Angular-nvD3.js, Bootstrap, Material Design Lite, Heroku, mLaB

 - Design: Wireframe(balsamiq), Draw.io